 - Sausages: Contain saturated fats, sodium, and calories.

-- Soda: Contains excess amounts of caffeine and sugar.
+- Soda: Contains excess amounts of caffeine and sugar that harm your health (3).

 - Doughnuts: Contain no healthy ingredient that promotes muscle gain.